Developer Preview

 How It Works

-Understanding the WebMCP standard
+Understanding the WebMCP approach

 What is WebMCP?